romeodutu/PandoraPay-website/README.md

-# Zero Website
+# PandoraPay Website

-Just the landing page for Zero
+Just the landing page for PandoraPay
+Developed with Server Side Rendering (SSR) in Vue2.js

 ## Requirements